 Some of my all-time favorites are this Mediterranean Bean Salad, Lebanese Salata, Balela Salad and this Greek Quinoa Salad.

+When I make these type of salads my favorite thing to do is to pair it with Mediterranean Roasted Vegetables, Tandoori Grilled Chicken and Lemon Hummus.
 You can also make this Mediterranean Couscous Salad with Chickpeas ahead of time and eat it for lunches during the week.
 It is the perfect side dish.

 I use couscous in so many recipes like this Mediterranean Tuna Couscous Stuffed Peppers, Lemon Pearl Couscous recipe, Mediterranean Grilled Vegetable Couscous Salad, Kale Couscous Pomegranate Salad or this Israeli Couscous Salad with Lemon Dressing.